 I want to create beautiful, personal things, which is why the cover is tactile, embossed and textured.
 I hope you’ll want to keep hold of it for a while, that it will feel comforting in the hands as you read the poems.

 Hanes is a Cymraeg word meaning both history and story.
-It’s a perfect example of the philosophy underpinning this fascinating language – where a single word is pure poetry.
+It’s a perfect example of the philosophy underpinning this beautiful language – where a single word is poetry.

 “A story is a lie used to tell the truth, history is a truth that evenually becomes a lie.” – I wrote that on a DRKMTR track a few years ago but Hanes tells us this in just one word.